Face Reconstruction Transfer Attack as Out-of-Distribution Generalization: Experiments

 \subsubsection{Analysis of Hyperparameters}

-In this section, we investigate the effects of each hyperparameter related to our method.
-Our method has 3 parameters: number of latents $n$, size of latent average $t$, and number of top $k$ samples for unsupervised validation $k_{top}$.
+We investigate the effects of each hyperparameter: number of latents $n$, size of latent average $t_{avg}$, and number of top $k$ samples for unsupervised validation $k_{top}$.
 We evaluate results by controlling these hyperparameters tested on unseen encoders on LFW dataset.

 First of all, we consider $1 \leq n \leq 100$ with (blue) and without (red) ALSUV.
-As shown in Fig.~\ref{fig:ablation_graphs}a, the $n$ plays a crucial role as SAR increases from 48.66\% to 92.06\% (red line).
-SAR increases remarkably, especially within the range of $1\leq n\leq 10$, and starts plateauing from $20\leq n$.
-In addition, we can observe the evident influence of latent averaging and unsupervised validation from the gap between the two lines.
-Finally, improvement starts plateauing from $n \geq 20$ as shown in Fig.~\ref{fig:ablation_graphs}a and Tab.~\ref{table:ablation_component}.
+As shown in Fig.~\ref{fig:ablation_graphs}a, $n$ plays a crucial role as SAR increases from 48.66\% to 92.06\% (red line).
+SAR increases remarkably, especially within the range of $1\leq n\leq 10$, and starts plateauing from $20\leq n$ as shown in Fig.~\ref{fig:ablation_graphs}a and Tab.~\ref{table:ablation_component}.
 Therefore, we suggest $n=20$ as a cost-efficient trade-off point between high performance and computation.
+Additionally, the gap between red and blue lines shows the influence of latent averaging and unsupervised validation.

-Secondly, we compare the effect of the size of latent average $t$ for $t\in$ \{1, 10, 20, 30, 40, 50, 60, 70, 80, 90, 100\} where we fix $n=100$ and test with and without unsupervised validation.
-As shown in Fig.~\ref{fig:ablation_graphs}b, the overall performance is highest in the interval $70\leq t\leq90$.
-Compared with $t=1$ which is without latent averaging, latent averaging improves the performance from 92.06\% to 93.46\% without unsupervised validation, and 94.24\% to 95.13\% with unsupervised validation.
-Interestingly, we found that any size of latent averaging benefits when unsupervised validation is not applied(red line).
+Next, we analyze the effect of the size of latent average $t_{avg}$ for $t_{avg}\in$ \{1, 10, 20, 30, 40, 50, 60, 70, 80, 90, 100\} with $n=100$ and test with and without unsupervised validation.
+As shown in Fig.~\ref{fig:ablation_graphs}b, the overall performance is highest for $70\leq t_{avg}\leq90$.
+Compared with $t_{avg}=1$ (without latent averaging), latent averaging improves the performance from 92.06\% to 93.46\% without unsupervised validation, and 94.24\% to 95.13\% with unsupervised validation.
+Interestingly, any size of latent averaging benefits without unsupervised validation(red line).

 Finally, we investigate the effect of the number of top $k$ samples $k_{top}$ for unsupervised validation.
 With $n=100$, we vary $k_{top} \in$ \{1, 10, 20, 30, 40, 50, 60, 70, 80, 90, 100\} with latent average $t=70$(blue line) and without latent average(red dashed line).
 Even without latent averaging, unsupervised validation increases performance from 92.06\% to 94.24\%.
 Applying latent averaging increases even more to 95.13\%.
 As shown in Fig.~\ref{fig:ablation_graphs}c, the best range of $k_{top}$ is $10 \leq k_{top} \leq 30$ where the optimal value is $k_{top}=30$ and practical value is $k_{top}=10$.
 Overall, we suggest $k_{top}$ as 10\% to 30\% of the number of latents $n$.